JonnieSparkles/app-factory/docs/WORKFLOW_DOCUMENTATION.md

 ### 4. Announce (If Prompted)
 - Only announce AFTER successful deployment
-- Use the Twitter announcement feature
+- Use the Discord announcement feature
 - Ensure GitHub secrets are properly configured
 - Verify announcement was posted successfully